Move over, Ghibli – caricatures are the next ChatGPT trend

 In 2023, experts told The Straits Times encourage emotional dependency while quietly eroding self-awareness

 experts told The Straits Timesthat sharing data with external providers carries security and privacy risks.
-ST also found how AI bots can
+ST also found that AI bots can

 encourage emotional dependency while quietly eroding self-awareness– part of a larger exploration into how people are increasingly turning to AI for emotional and practical support.